 And while there’s an obvious advantage to consumers in the ability to spread out the cost of high-ticket items, there are numerous benefits of BNPL for merchants in the form of higher sales, boosted loyalty, and the ability to attract a wider range of customers.

-Below, we explain buy now, pay later for merchants, explore some of the best known BNPL providers, and detail the key benefits of this alternative payment method.
+Below, we explain BNPL for merchants, explore some of the best known providers, and detail the key benefits of this alternative payment method.

-Buy now, pay later is a type of finance that allows consumers to purchase goods and services and pay for them later.
-Customers can spread the cost of purchases over an agreed-upon period of time, enabling them to make high-value purchases and pay what they owe in installments over an agreed-upon period of time.
+BNPL is a type of finance that allows consumers to purchase goods and services and pay for them later.
+Customers can spread the cost over time, making high-value purchases more affordable.

 BNPL options are usually offered by merchants in partnership with a BNPL provider, which handles the financing and payment processing for the purchase.

-When your customer chooses to buy now, pay later, your BNPL provider will run a soft credit check to establish whether they can actually pay back the loan.
+When your customer chooses to BNPL, your provider will run a soft credit check to establish whether they can actually pay back the loan.
 These checks are usually conducted on the checkout page, so there’s no need for your customer to be taken on to a third party site.

 Once approved, Checkout.com pays you the full amount that your customer owes at the time of purchase.
 The customer then pays the provider an initial amount and the rest in installments over an agreed period of time, which can vary depending on their means and the provider’s terms.

 In most cases, the service is interest-free for customers.
 As the merchant, you simply pay a fee for every transaction completed, typically in the region of 2-8% of the sale cost.
 Using a BNPL service generally won’t affect your customers’ credit score, but providers will charge them a late payment fee if they miss an installment.
-Some provider offer also a financing solution that is not interest free and might affect customer credit score
+Some providers also offer financing options that aren't interest-free and may impact customers' credit scores.

 BNPL providers